DigitalHumanitarianNetwork/static_site/README.md

 # static_site
 A static site version of the digitalhumanitarians.com website.
+Created & managed with Publii.